xenosf/CTF-Writeups/CDDC 2021/README.md

 **Team:** Csemege

-**Results:** 6990 points | #13/70ish
+**Results:** 6990 points | #13/70ish (no full scoreboard released)

 ---

 ## Post-CTF Thoughts

 This CTF was hosted as part of DSTA's Brainhack 2021 series of events, right after Cyber Youth Singapore's [CYSummit CTF](/CYS%202021).
-It was a typical Jeopardy-style CTF but with no point decay.
+It was a Jeopardy-style CTF, but strangely without point decay.

 The difficulty level was on the easier side - the pros on the Discord server were complaining about it being too easy and demanding a real challenge.
 As a noob I cannot relate, but I still found this CTF surprisingly manageable.